realmicu/minetest-micupack/README.md

     - device tries its best to fill output tray and can choose input items to effectively utilize remaining space there

+  - **Biogas Jet Furnace**

+    Biogas Furnace that is 2 times faster than standard version in both item cooking time and Biogas consumption.
+While functionally identical to its predecessor, it supports stack pulling from output tray as well (can be paired with High Perf Pusher).

   Planned:

-  - Gas Jet Furnace - Gas Furnace that is 2 times faster than standard version in both item cooking and Biogas consumption (but does not use more game resources at all; timer tick is still 1 sec)
   - High Temperature Compressor - advanced machine to convert (albeit slowly) stone (or compressed gravel) to obsidian and coal block to diamonds; it will require water supplied either via buckets, through pipes (like freezer) or ice cubes(!) and a decent amount of Biogas